ubuntu-core/snappy-jenkins/README.md

 ![Block Diagram](/img/snappy-jenkins.png?raw=true)

-The provision command also setups a security group that allows access to port 8081 from everywhere and ports 8080 and 22 from a local range (by default 10.0.0.0/8).
+The provision command also sets up a security group that allows access to port 8081 from everywhere and ports 8080 and 22 from a local range (by default 10.0.0.0/8).
 All this configuration is done this way in order to facilitate a secure connection from the GitHub webhook, as detailed in the next section.

 ## GitHub integration